1972–73 New York Islanders season

 The 1972–73 New York Islanders season was the first season in the franchise's history.
 At the beginning of 1972, Gordie Howe was offered the job as first head coach of the New York Islanders, but turned it down.
 The Islanders were coached by Phil Goyette (6–38–4) and Earl Ingarfield (6–22–2).
-Overall, the team finished in last place with an appalling 12–60–6 record, unable to qualify for the playoffs.
+Overall, the team finished in last place with a 12–60–6 record, unable to qualify for the playoffs.